James McDonald (baseball)

-James Zell McDonald (born October 19, 1984) is an American former right-handed professional baseball pitcher who played in Major League Baseball (MLB) for the Los Angeles Dodgers and Pittsburgh Pirates.
+James Zell McDonald (born October 19, 1984) is an American former professional baseball right-handed pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Pittsburgh Pirates.

-McDonald was selected by the Los Angeles Dodgers in the 11th round of the June 2002 MLB Draft, and as a draft and follow pick, he played at Golden West College in Huntington Beach, California.
+McDonald was selected by the Los Angeles Dodgers in the 11th round of the June 2002 MLB draft, and as a draft and follow pick, he played at Golden West College in Huntington Beach, California.

 Early life

 McDonald attended Long Beach Poly High School, where he played baseball, basketball and football.
 He played in the infield and pitched, however, he was selected by the Dodgers in 2002 more for his ability as a first baseman instead of a pitcher.
 But in junior college, McDonald's pitching improved so exponentially that he was signed by Los Angeles.